THE PROCESS

 VINIFICATION/AGEING

-Spontaneous fermentation based on our own yeasts in stainless steel barrels.
-Marselan is a grape with a lot of tannins, so the skin maceration is a relatively short process before pressing starts.
-The juice, with little sulphite, then goes into 225 litre barriques, provided by Tonnellerie Taransaud.
-A famous cooperage launched in Cognac in 1940.
-There has also been a division in Beaune, Burgundy since 2000, in order to supply the regional top wineries.
-Part of Chêne et Cie.
+Spontaneous fermentation using native yeasts in stainless steel vats.
+Cabernet sauvignon is a grape variety with a lot of tannins, so the skin maceration is relatively short before pressing.
+The juice is then transferred, with minimal sulfites, into 225-liter barriques from Tonnellerie Taransaud, a renowned cooperage founded in 1940 in Cognac.
+Since 2000, they also have a division in Beaune, Burgundy, supplying the region’s top wineries.
+They are part of Chêne et Cie.

-The oak toast is tailored per individual harvest year, with a choice of medium or light.
-Never heavy.
-We also consider what’s needed in order to find the right balance between tannins, the fruit of the grape and the wood’s influence each harvest year.
-This ultimately determines the wine’s smell, taste, mouthfeel and colour.
-Making choices at the right times genuinely makes all the difference.
-The standard wood aging has been 24 months since 2015.
-And finally, the wine will continue to mature in the bottle for at least another 12 months.
+The toasting of the oak is adjusted per vintage, with a choice between medium or light—never heavy.
+Each vintage is carefully evaluated to find the right balance between tannins, the fruit of the grape, and the influence of the wood.
+This ultimately determines the wine’s aroma, flavor, mouthfeel, and color.
+Making the right decisions at the right moments makes all the difference.
+Since 2015, the standard aging in wood has been set at 24 months.
+Finally, the wine matures for at least another 12 months in the bottle.

 APPROACH/INNOVATION